Rope Handrail f.a.q.s

 Back

-The short answer is yes.
-Our ropes and brackets are intended as fully functional handrails, not just as a decorative guide.
+Yes, our rope rails are intended as fully functional handrails, not just as a decorative guide.

 Building regulations specify that a handrail should be between 900 mm and 1000 mm in height.
 The other aspects of the regulations affecting a bannister rope installation will depend on the particular application, how securely the rope has been attached to the wall and also on the individual inspector.